The Black Hole (1979 film): Marketing

 In the official Disney Read-Along recording and illustrated story book, the crew in the probe ship emerge safely on the other side of the black hole, while the Cygnus is "crushed like an eggshell."
 The story ends with Captain Holland saying, "We've been trained to find new worlds.
 Let's go find one for ourselves!"
 The children's book line, Little Golden Books, released a book entitled The Black Hole: A Spaceship Adventure for Robots.
 The story involves V.I.N.CENT. and BO.B. exploring the Cygnus, visiting its gardens, encountering the "humanoid robots", and escaping detection by Maximilian.

-The Mego Corporation produced 6 million action figures and models of the USS Palomino from the film, released in the fall of 1979.
+The Mego Corporation produced 6 million action figures from the film, released in the fall of 1979.
 Nabisco issued a series of plastic pencil holders in the shape of the film's robot characters via specially marked boxes of breakfast cereal.

 In 1983, Disney put out a computer learning-game spinoff, Space Probe: Math.
 This was a cassette containing two educational games designed for use with the Radio Shack TRS-80 Color Computer.
 The concept of the first game was that the Palomino had landed on an infected planet, Delta 5 Omega.
 All the crew were falling under "mind diffusion", basically a viral form of fatigue.
 The player (aged 7–14) had to solve multiplication or division problems to save the crew.
 In the second game, the player had to save a primitive world's crops, using (rectangular) area and perimeter problems.